The University of Illinois is committed to world-class translation education and to the art and craft of translation.

 - Opportunities in all major areas of linguistic research, including computational linguistics

 Real Life experiences

-Internships will be available through corporations, hospitals, law firms and legal aid agencies, nonprofit organizations, translation service providers, and community agencies.
+Internships will be available through corporations, hospitals, law firms and legal aid agencies, nonprofit organizations, translation service providers, publishers, and community agencies.
 Study abroad opportunities are available in the European Union, Latin America, and Asia.

 The University’s internationally renowned library is building a comprehensive translation studies collection to support the program.